wso2-attic/ballerina-integrator/README.md

      kubectl apply -f ./target/kubernetes/desktop_bff
 ```

-- You can verify that the Docker image that we specified in `` @kubernetes:Deployment `` is created, by using `` docker images ``.
+- Use the Docker images command to verify whether the Docker image that you specified in `@kubernetes:Deployment` is created.
-- Also the Kubernetes artifacts related our service, will be generated under `` ./target/kubernetes``.
+- The Kubernetes artifacts related to the service should be generated in the`` ./target/kubernetes`` directory.
-- Now you can create the Kubernetes deployment using:
+- Now you can execute the following command to create the Kubernetes deployment:

 ```bash
    $ kubectl apply -f ./target/kubernetes/mobile_bff